JohnDeere/work-tracker/work-tracker-servlet/README.md

 ```

 See [example](./../work-tracker-examples/java-example), [web.xml](./../work-tracker-examples/java-example/src/main/webapp/WEB-INF/web.xml)

+When a connection limit is tripped, the following happens:
+* The client gets an Http Status code of 429 - TOO MANY REQUESTS.
+* The client gets a Retry-After header with its value in seconds.
+The number of seconds that are given to wait is determined by finding the oldest similar request,
+  and getting the ceiling of the current elapsed time of that request.
+* A log statement will be written with the following metadata:
+  * message: "Request rejected to protect JVM from too many requests".
+There will be additional wording after this statement about what kind of limit was reached.
+  * retry_after_seconds: The value given in the Retry-After header to the client.
+  * limit_type: The type name of the limit that was tripped.
+Standard limit types are: total, user, session, and service.
+  * All the other metadata kept track of in the Work bean.

+  With this metadata you will be able to create dashboards that show who had 429s and why they tripped in an easily digestible format.

 ## Outstanding HttpServlet
 We provide a WorkHttpServlet that displays all the outstanding work that are currently in progress.
 This can be used for debugging purposes.
 Below is the configuration in `web.xml`: